hhxsv5/laravel-s/README.md

 }
 ```

-These socket connections share the same worker processes with your HTTP/Websocket connections.
+These `Socket` connections share the same worker processes with your `HTTP`/`Websocket` connections.
 So it won't be a problem at all if you want to deliver tasks, use `swoole_table`, even Laravel components such as DB, Eloquent and so on.
-At the same time, you can access `swoole_server_port` object directly from `Socket` member `swoolePort`.
+At the same time, you can access `swoole_server_port` object directly by member property `swoolePort`.

 ```PHP
 public function onReceive(\swoole_server $server, $fd, $reactorId, $data)